top of page

 Agentic AI goes even further by introducing autonomy, decision-making, and flexibility.
 These agents do not just follow instructions; they plan, act, and learn.
 They can perform several actions in sequence, use various tools, gather information from multiple sources, and work toward goals with minimal human oversight.

-The latest Retrieval-Augmented Generation (RAG) frameworks, as shown in the 8 RAG Architectures visual, illustrate the connections between LLMs, Generative AI, and
+The latest Retrieval-Augmented Generation (RAG) frameworks illustrate the connections between LLMs, Generative AI, and Agentic AI:

 By layering these methods, we create a hierarchy of capabilities: